Chrisolivieri/Chrisolivieri/README.md

 Welcome to my GitHub profile!

-• 💻 I'm a full-stack developer with a passion for building web applications and exploring new technologies.<br>
+• 💻 I'm a Full-Stack Developer with a passion for building web applications and exploring new technologies.<br>
 • 🚀 I love working on dynamic and scalable solutions, constantly learning and improving my skills along the way.<br>
 • 📂 Feel free to explore my repositories and connect with me!<br>